jhumelsine/jhumelsine.github.io/_posts/2025-08-01-abstract-factory.md

 There may be other scenarios where it will be useful, but I won’t present them.

 # Abstract Factory Use Case
-I will return to the [Call of Duty](https://jhumelsine.github.io/2024/11/27/abstraction-cohesion.html#call-of-duty) example introduce in [What Is Cohesive Abstraction?](https://jhumelsine.github.io/2024/11/27/abstraction-cohesion.html) with a few modifications as the use case example to explain Abstract Factory.
+I will return to the [Call of Duty](https://jhumelsine.github.io/2024/11/27/abstraction-cohesion.html#call-of-duty) example introduced in [What Is Cohesive Abstraction?](https://jhumelsine.github.io/2024/11/27/abstraction-cohesion.html) with a few modifications as the use case example to explain Abstract Factory.

 This use case will feature a Warrior who uses a Launcher/Projectile Launcher System, such as a Rifle/Bullet, Bazooka/Bazooka Shell or Bow/Arrow.
 The Warrior’s behavior consists of:
 * Acquiring a Launcher.